NicholasDJM/mc-datapacks/tools-and-armour-progression/readme.md

 3. Click on Create New World at the bottom.
 4. Click on Data Packs.
 5. Click on Open Pack Folder at the bottom, this will create and open a temporary folder in your file manager.
-6. Where ever you have download the datapack, right click, and select "Copy".
+6. Where ever you have downloaded the datapack, right click, and select "Copy".
 	- For Chrome and Chromium based browsers, at the bottom of the browser window, click the dropdown next to the file, and click "Show in Folder"
 	- For Firefox, at the top right of the browser window, click the download button, and click the folder icon.
 	- If you can't find these options, press Control and J at the same time to open the downloads page or window.